 Toolleen-Fosterville Gold Project in the Lachlan Fold Belt of eastern Australia

-The Project is located 12 km from Kirkland Lake’s 7.58 Moz Fosterville Gold Mine and three km from the township of Toolleen.
+The Project includes the 26 sq km Exploration Licence EL6001, with reported production of 7,000 tonnes @ 10 g/t Au from the top 60 metres and the discovery of an 88 gm nugget found on surface.
+The drill-ready property is the closest one (12 km) to Kirkland Lake Gold’s (NYSE: KL) Fosterville Mine – the lowest-cost producer worldwide at $315/oz and 34.3 g/t, which has a reserve of 7.58 Moz gold.
 The project includes an open cut mine, free gold on the surface, substantial geological work and evidence of quartz.
 Other explorers around our project include: Fosterville South Exploration (FSX-V), Nubian Resources (NBR-V), Catalyst Metals (CYL-AX), and Petratherm Limited (PTR-AX).

 The Project area, which is adjacent to the recently lifted exploration moratorium area, is located within the Bendigo-Ballarat Zone of the Palaeozoic Lachlan Fold Belt of eastern Australia and the greenstone corridor running north south.
 The gravity survey shows highly prospective areas.
 The experience at Fosterville and Bendigo suggests that the shallow gold mineralisation may be indicative of high-grade shoots that can be mined by underground methods.
 Several prospectors have been on the EL tenement ground and surrounding tenements and have recovered surface gold.
 The Project is situated on freehold land and has no native title claim.